student020341/hack-game/vault/boards/design.md

 - [ ] admin NPCs help players with transfers
 - [ ] desired items for vendors and quests for all NPCs
 - [ ] world/story quests?
+- [ ] figure out how server towns should be serialized (players, npcs, etc)

 ## dev